oubino/locpix_points/paper/README.txt

 	6. python scripts/generate_k_fold_splits.py [OPTIONAL]
 		a.
 This will overwrite the current k_fold.yaml, which contains the splits we used in the paper to generate the results!
 	7. python scripts/k_fold.py

+7. At this point can visualise processed cells (clustered etc.)
+	1. jupyter-notebook # then open the visualise.ipynb notebook,

 Directory structure
 -------------------